canada-ca/blogue-canada-ca-blog/en/research-summaries/wayfinding-on-canada-ca.md

 	<img alt="A long description can be found after the image." src="../images/rs-wafingding-footer-en.png" class="img-responsive" />
 	<figcaption><details>
 			<summary>The redesigned Canada.ca footer</summary>
-		<p class="mrgn-tp-md">The global footer includes 3 distinct bands of links.
+	<p class="mrgn-tp-lg">The global footer includes 3 distinct bands of links.
 The first is the new contextual band.
 It contains a title and 3 contextual links in a single row.
 The second is the main band.
 It’s arranged in 3 columns and contains links to “All contacts,” “Departments and agencies,” and “About government.”
 There is a small decorative line as a break before continuing with links to all themes and audiences.
 The sub-footer is at the bottom and contains links to “Social media,” “Mobile applications,” “About Canada.ca,” “Terms and conditions,” and “Privacy.”
 These are all aligned to the left in a single row.
 It also includes the Canada wordmark in the same row, aligned to the right.</p>
 		</details></figcaption>
   </figure></div></div>
 <p>Analysis of footer usage patterns on the home page versus all other pages revealed an opportunity to reduce the set of GC-wide footer links to 3 (“All contacts,” “Departments and agencies,” “About government”).
 This freed up space to move the links to theme pages there.</p>